OlympusDAO/olympus-docs/README.md

 1. [not using blog](https://docusaurus.io/docs/installation#project-structure-rundown) - we have deleted the `blog` directory & disabled the blog plugin
 2. we are using typescript, which has some [uniqueness within docusaurus](https://docusaurus.io/docs/typescript-support)
+3. Embedding dynamic content?
+We use [MDX-Embed](https://www.mdx-embed.com/?path=/docs/introduction--page)
+  A. docs/intro.mdx shows an example with youtube

 ### Installation